AppImageCommunity/awesome-appimage/README.md

 - [XApp Thumbnailers](https://github.com/linuxmint/xapp-thumbnailers) - Thumbnailers for GTK Desktop Environments, including one for the AppImage file format.
 Makes Gtk based file managers like Caja (MATE), Nautilus (GNOME), Nemo (Cinnamon), PCManFM (LXDE), and Thunar (Xfce) show application icons on AppImages.
 - [AppImage To Gnome](https://github.com/DejfCold/ATG) - Monitors and (de)installs AppImages from the Gnome desktop.
 - [AppImage-Integrator](https://github.com/w-j-r/AppImage-Integrator) - A simple program to integrate AppImages into the Linux desktop written in Qt6.
+- [gnome_appimage_installer](https://github.com/knork-fork/gnome_appimage_installer) - Somewhat a misnomer (AppImages don't need to be "installed"), creates a desktop file that follows the freedesktop.org spec for your AppImage files; written in bash.

 ### Updaters